 The CGA team is built on experience and achievement.
 Our Academic staff has an average teaching tenure of over 20 years in leading schools from around the world, with qualifications from the world’s top universities, such as Cambridge.

 Our Academic staff has: tutored for the National Olympiad teams, taught students that achieved the Top in Country and/or in the World for relevant subjects, educated students with perfect scores for the Standard Assessments Tests (SATs), and more.
-Their dedication, depth, and passion for teaching inspires and builds confidence in students to achieve their potential.
+Their dedication, depth, and passion for teaching inspire and build confidence in students to achieve their potential.

 CGA has 2 calendars: